 Schellenberg Wittmer Ltd is one of the leading Swiss business law firms.
 Over 150 specialised lawyers in Zurich, Geneva and Singapore advise domestic and international clients on all aspects of business law.
 The firm offers a comprehensive range of services from focused advice to project management, for corporate clients and high net worth individuals.
-Schellenberg Wittmer has one of the most specialised corporate and commercial practices in Switzerland.
-The firm provides expert advice to public and private companies, as well as entrepreneurs and investors from around the world across all aspects of corporate law, including corporate governance, fiduciary duties, corporate responsibility (including CSR, ESG aspects, etc), shareholder activist situations, executive compensation as well as compliance and risk management.
-It has extensive experience in corporate restructurings and reorganisations (mergers, spin-offs and split-offs and other strategic alternatives) and corporate crisis management matters in distressed situations.
+Schellenberg Wittmer has one of the most specialised corporate and M&A practices in Switzerland.
+The firm provides expert advice to public and private companies, as well as entrepreneurs and investors from around the world across all aspects of corporate law, including corporate governance, fiduciary duties, corporate responsibility (including CSR and ESG aspects), shareholder activist situations and executive compensation, as well as compliance and risk management.
+It has extensive experience in corporate and tax restructurings and reorganisations (mergers, spin-offs and split-offs, and other strategic alternatives) and corporate crisis management matters in distressed situations.